Getting to Puerto Vallarta

 from San Francisco

-- Virgin America, United, and Alaska all have direct service from SFO to Puerto Vallarta.
-Alaska has direct service 7 days a week.
-Virgin flies twice a week on Wed/Sat, United 3x on Wed/Sat/Sun.
+- Alaska Airlines has direct service 7 days a week.
+Virgin, United, and Southwest (OAK) fly several days a week.
 The direct flight takes 3 hours and 40 minutes.

-- Virgin America's First Class is vastly superior to United and Alaska's.
-Huge massage seats with 55" of seat pitch (versus 38"), seatback entertainment, friendly flight attendants, decent food, free-flowing liquor, and a general sense of glamour.
+- Virgin America's First Class is vastly superior to United and Alaska's – huge massage seats with 55" of seat pitch (versus 38"), seatback entertainment, friendly flight attendants, decent food, free-flowing liquor, and a general sense of glamour.
 Sadly the flight is poorly timed with the Virgin Clubhouse so no lounge access for you.
+Now that they've merged with Alaska, an equipment swap would mean a much crummier seat.

 - Common one-stop itineraries: US Airways via Phoenix, Delta/Aeromexico via Mexico City, Frontier via Denver